In PhD, data collection is a matter of great scrutiny. You need to have a clear perception of the primary and secondary data sources.

 To meet the Research Gaps, the researcher starts considering suitable modes of primary data sources.
 These data sources can be availed by the researcher from real-time approaches.
 The researcher can attain information from a sample population or fundamental sources.
 In every possible way, these data must be collected by the researcher personally and not by any other researcher from the past.

-On the other hand, the primary data considers different previsions to collect information from the original sources.
+On the other hand, the primary data considers different previsions to collect information from the sources.
 The data collection processes of primary data can be either objective or subjective, which are recognised as quantitative or qualitative approaches respectively.
 However, in PhD, the research can consider mixed provisions for collecting the primary data.
 The mixed research approach is an amalgamation of both quantitative and qualitative research approaches.
 Check the figure below to gain an insight into the complete process of primary data sources:

 As noted in the aforementioned figure, the primary data can be collected from primary sources, which are represented by real-life sources, like surveys, focus group discussion, interviews, and so on.